A Comparative Review of the Rattle GUI for R

 Rattle is a popular free and open-source Graphical User Interface (GUI) for the R software, one that focuses on beginners looking to point-and-click their way through machine learning tasks.
 Such tasks are also referred to as artificial intelligence or predictive analytics.
 Rattle’s name is an acronym for “R Analytical Tool To Learn Easily.”
 Rattle is available on Windows, Mac, and Linux systems.

 This is one of a series of reviews that aim to help non-programmers choose the Graphical User Interface (GUI) for R that is best for them.
-Additionally, these reviews include cursory descriptions of the programming support that each GUI offers.
-I have joined the BlueSky Statistics development team and have written the BlueSky User Guide (online here), but you can trust this series of reviews, as I describe here.
+Additionally, these reviews include cursory descriptions of each GUI’s programming support.
+I have joined the BlueSky Statistics development team and have written the BlueSky User Guide (online here), but you can trust this review series, as described here.
 All my comments below are easily verifiable.
 There is no perfect user interface for everyone; each GUI for R has features that appeal to different people.

 Terminology